sc0v0ne/LearnAI/ml/eda.md

 Outliers in input data can affect the training process of ML algorithms abd result in less accurate models.

+Keep in mind that some suspicious points are often wrongly reduced to outliers [8].

+In a regression analysis, these terms are related besides they have different meanings:

+- **Influential point:** a subset of the data having an influence on the estimated model.
+Removing it appears to modify significantly the results of the estimated coefficient.

+- **Outlier:** an observation that falls outside the general pattern of the rest of the data.
+In a regression analysis, these points remain out of the confidence bands due to high residual.

+- **High Leverage:** an observation that has the potential to influence predominantly the predicted response.
+It can be assessed through ∂y_hat/∂y: how much the predicted response differs if we shift slightly the observed response.
+Generally, they are extreme x-values.

 ### Extreme Value Analysis

 Start with a simple extreme value analysis: